kenophobio/keras-example-notebook/README.md

-# keras-example-notebook
+# Example Jupyter Notebook

-A standard CNN for the MNIST dataset coded up in keras in a jupyter notebook.
+This repository contains a Jupyter notebook that builds a standard CNN for the MNIST dataset using `keras`.
+The code is more or less directly copied from the `keras` [examples repository](https://github.com/fchollet/keras/blob/master/examples/mnist_cnn.py).
+This notebook is being used in the blog post [A Lazy Girl's Guide to Setting Up Jupyter on EC2 for Deep Learning](https://kenophobio.github.io/2017-01-10/deep-learning-jupyter-ec2/).